YanShynkevich/public/help/visualize/viewers/tree-viewer.md

 ## Interaction with other viewers

 A tree viewer responds to data filters but has limited interaction in rows selection.
-It displays the node as selected only if you select all elements of the node.
+For the node to be selected, you need to select all rows comprising the node.

 ![Tree viewer](tree-viewer.gif "Tree viewer")